Russell Karrick

 flowers that have fallen

-from the guayacan.
+from the guayacán.

-I let my son feel like
+I let my son feel

-he’s doing most of the heavy
+like he’s doing most

-lifting until the rock
+until the rock stands upright.

-But instead of finding
+But instead of worms,

-a coiled snake––a viper
+we find a coiled viper

 as disturbed as my son